-Like wise God also wants his children to mature, spiritually.
-He doesn’t take pleasure in children that remain in the same level of maturity they were many years ago or even in year 2013.
-So how shall we take a step further in year 2014?
+Likewise, God also wants his children to mature, spiritually.
+He doesn’t take pleasure in children that remain at the same level of maturity they were many years ago or even in the year 2013.
+So how shall we take a step further in the year 2014?
 St. Paul exhorts us to follow not just one but 6 powerful steps.

 Read Philippians 3:1-21